 Otherwise, use a credit card.
 It’s safer and easier to track your expenses.

-It pains me to say this as someone who owned a small business, but the rewards on credit cards help when you’re on the road.
+It pains me to say this as someone who owned a small business with high merchant fees, but the rewards on credit cards help when you’re on the road.

 Credit Card or Debit Card?

 Don’t even get me started.
 I don’t believe in using debit cards, but unless you bank at a national bank, walking in and withdrawing cash from a teller is not an option.

 So, use your debit card as an ATM card.
 Otherwise, make all of your purchases with a credit card.
 If it’s compromised, it’s a lot less of a hassle.
 And you haven’t lost your money in the bank.

 If you use a debit card, only keep a small amount of money in that account and transfer in as needed.